CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "pick_quality": 3 // "quality" of the tool, higher values mean higher success chance, and using it takes less moves.
 },
 "use_action": {
+    "type": "firestarter", // Start a fire, like with a lighter.
+    "moves_cost": 15 // Number of moves it takes to start the fire.
+},
+"use_action": {
     "type": "reveal_map", // reveal specific terrains on the overmap "radius": 180, // radius around the player where things are revealed.
 A single overmap is 180x180 tiles.
     "terrain": ["hiway", "road"], // ids of overmap terrain types that should be revealed (as many as you want).